Unlike typical scenario or what-if analyses that allow you to analyze the impact of changing one input variable at a time, Monte Carlo

 calculates the corresponding outcome.

-After all iterations, all iteration outcomes can be visualized, the visualization though depends on the type of analysis.
+After all iterations, the results can be visualized, but the visualization will depend on the type of analysis.
+In the

 If the simulation results are visualized through a probability distribution, the resulting probability distribution may resemble a normal distribution